 - Domain ID: Optional - add the Domain ID where the user should be created if adding users to multiple domains.

-- Shipping address fields: Optional - Address where materials will be shipped.
+- Shipping address fields: Mandatory - Address where materials will be shipped.
 P.O.
 Boxes are not allowed.

 - Accommodation information: Optional - Select if the student has an IEP, 504, is an English Learner (EL) student, or is seeking NCAA eligibility.